 How To Fix Orange Hair

 If you’re past the point of prevention and need a remedy, using a toner for orange hair is one of the best ways to kick brass to the curb.
-But the best toner for orange hair depends on whether your brassiness leans more yellow or it’s purely orange.
+But the best toner for orange hair depends on whether your brassiness leans more yellow or it’s dark orange hair.
 Keep reading to learn more.

 What color neutralizes orange hair?

-Blue toning formulas can help counteract orange tones in the hair.
+Blue toner for orange hairformulas can help counteract brassy tones in the hair.
 The reasoning goes back to basic color theory: Shades positioned opposite on the color wheel are complementary and effectively cancel each other out when combined.
 (This same rule is also why purple shampoo is used to neutralize yellow brassy tones on lighter blondes.)
 In some cases, hair dye may help mask brassiness, too—though the effects will vary based on how brassy your hair is as well as the color you choose for your dye.

 How To Use Toner for Orange Hair